bigeasy/cadence/diary.md

 I believe that my exmaples would be better expressed in a giant proof test, so that I can have namespaces for each test, and so I can copy and paste from it, so each step in the proof test becomes part of my documentation.

+### Design Decsions

+ * The `cadence` builder function itself is not optimized.
+It is not slow.
+Is is quite fast, but it is not itself optimized.
+I'm going to focus optimization energy on it.
+Cadence functions are generally meant to be build and named, and not anonymous.

+### The Rules of Cadence

+ * The function body is a cadence with a single step.
+ * The `async` function is only valid when used within a `step`.